Put topics about this connector package here.

 These are the parameters you can provide to get the needed entity based on OpenAI API Reference.
 Please look at the example below on how to fill Request Parameters field when subscribing Single Request entity

 That’s why we need to define engine_id property inside path property in the Request Parameters field.
 The properties inside query parameters will be parsed as query parameters.
-Here is the final URL that will be called when using such Request Parameters field on coupon entity.
+Here is the final URL that will be called when using such Request Parameters field on the coupon entity.

 /v1/engines/babbage